-Ann Austin and Mary Fisher were the first recorded and known Quakers to set foot in America, which was called the New World.
+Ann Austin and Mary Fisher were the first recorded Quakers to set foot in America, which was called the New World.
 They had traveled from England to Barbados and then went on to settle in the Massachusetts Bay Colony to spread their beliefs amongst the other colonists.
 The women were accused of committing vile acts and were persecuted and imprisoned.
 A prominent figure named Nicholas Upsall was kind during their imprisonment and spread the belief throughout the colony.
-It was at this time that they packed up and went to Rhode Island to form the first Quaker Colony.
+At this time, they relocated to Rhode Island to form the first Quaker Colony.

-As the Quaker religion began to take shape, many of their first friends settled along the Delaware river and formed the settlement of Salem in 1675.
+As the Quaker religion began to take shape, many of the first Friends settled along the Delaware River and formed the settlement of Salem in 1675.
 In 1681, King Charles the Second would allow William Penn, a famous Quaker, a charter for the area which was to eventually become Pennsylvania (his namesake).
 William had guaranteed the settlers of his colony the freedom to practice any religion they saw fit.
 He would advertise this policy throughout Europe so that Quakers and other people who were persecuted because of their beliefs would have a safe haven in Pennsylvania.

-Currently, Quakers in North America have diverse beliefs and practices but are still found all over the world.
+Currently, Quakers in North America have diverse beliefs and practices.
 The states of Iowa, Ohio, and North Carolina have small groups of Conservative Friends which are an organization that believes in the Inward Light and the Bible as sources of both guidance and inspiration.
 The group practices unprogrammed worship, which means that the gathering places are open at any time of day to find inner peace and reflection.
 Many people within the congregation adhere to standards of plainness in dressing and speech, which is a fundamental tenet within the religion.
 Keeping to simplicity makes it so that you are not distracted by anything outside of your control, and you are not tempted.